Provisional Design Patent: Everything You Need to Know

 Should I File a Design Patent, a Provisional Patent, or Both?

 If your invention is a new design of a product and how the items are arranged, design patents are an ideal option.
-If your invention’s design also has a functional aspect, you may want to consider filing both a design patent and a utility patent.
+Consider, however, that the way an invention works or functions may be dependent upon the arrangement of its unique features.
+In such cases, it is advisable to seek both types of patents.
+It is not unusual for a new invention to be covered by both utility or provisional patents and design patents, as well.
+If your invention's design also has a functional aspect, you may want to consider filing both a design patent and a utility patent.

 To file for both types of patents, the following is the best way of going through the process:

-- File a provisional application that is directed at the functional aspects of the invention.
+- File a provisional application that is directed at the functional aspects of the invention, with illustrations and other explanations that describe the invention's design.

 - Change the provisional application to a utility patent application.
 This will give you the opportunity to list improvements or changes you have made to your invention.